You are $75 away from free shipping

 As with your usual hair care routine, begin by washing your strands with a shampoo for color-treated hair.

-This is where your color-depositing conditioner comes in!
+This is where your color conditioner comes in!
 Apply it to your strands as you would a normal conditioner, massaging it onto your mane.
-Leave the formula on for the amount of time specified on the packaging of the color-depositing conditioner you use, then rinse thoroughly.
+Leave the formula on for the amount of time specified on the packaging of the conditioner you’ve picked—it may vary based on the product and the shade—then rinse thoroughly.

-Aside from using color-depositing conditioner, there are other steps you can take to encourage a bold hair color that isn’t faded.
-Below, find three other ways to help your hair color last.
+Aside from using a color-depositing conditioner, there are other steps you can take to make sure your bold hue lasts for as long as possible.
+Below, find three other ways to help your hair color stay vibrant.

 Don’t have a color-depositing conditioner but want to give your mane a temporary color boost?
 Wash out hair color is a great alternative.
-Pick your shade from those in the L’Oréal Paris Colorista 1-Day Spray or L’Oréal Paris Colorista Hair Makeup 1-Day Color lines, all of which wash out in just one shampoo, for a temporary color fix.
+Pick your shade from those in the L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color Spray or L’Oréal Paris Colorista Hair Makeup Temporary 1-Day Hair Color lines, all of which wash out in just one shampoo, for a short-term color fix.

 Next: What is a Hair Toner?